DiwenChen/DiwenChen.github.io/Readme.txt

+This is Diwen Chen's portfolio.
+It contains some of the work done as a programmer and game developer.

-Run the index.html page for the website.
+If you are reading this README, run the index.html page for the website.